universe-designer/emp-schema-data-vault/README.md

 # emp-schema-data-vault
 This project shows how the famous scott emp sample tables would be designed in data vault

 scott.sql - The scott schema with sample data.
-Please obey the deviant copyright of this file.
+Please mind the deviant copyright of this file.

 ddl-stage.sql - Table definitions for staging tables

 ddl-core.sql - Table definitions for core tables

-datavault.sql - PL/SQL Package Header
+datavault.sql - PL/SQL Package Specification

 datavault-body.sql- PL/SQL Package Body.
 Contains hashkey functions and procedures to load the data vault tables.